FabricFolding: Learning Efficient Fabric Folding without Expert Demonstrations: Introduction

-In this paper, we propose FabricFolding, a system that efficiently implements fabric folding tasks of arbitrary initial configurations without expert demonstrations.
+This paper presents the introduction of a novel quasi-static motion primitive called pick \& drag.
+This primitive is designed to address situations where sections of long-sleeved T-shirts sleeves are concealed or tucked beneath other fabrics.
+Additionally, we propose FabricFolding, a system that leverages the fabric's current coverage and corresponding keypoint information to intelligently select suitable primitive actions for unfolding the fabric from arbitrary initial configurations and subsequently folding the unfolded fabric.
 The system comprises two components: fabric unfolding and folding.
-The first component employs a self-supervised network to learn a set of grasping points from an RGBD input image to smoothen and unfold the fabric from its initial wrinkled state.
-The second component uses a keypoint detection network to detect the keypoints of the unfolded fabric, enabling the following fabric folding.
+The first component utilizes a self-supervised network to acquire knowledge of specific grasping points by analyzing RGBD input images.
+This knowledge is then applied to smoothen and unfold the fabric, which initially exists in a wrinkled state.
+The second component combines fabric keypoint detection with heuristic folding methods to enable efficient and precise folding of the fabric subsequent to its smoothing and unfolding.
+Moreover, the design of our fabric keypoints network eliminates the need for expert demonstrations and provides critical assistance during the fabric's unfolding stage.
 Fig. \ref{example} shows the FabricFolding work example.
-The contributions of this paper are summarized as: